Skip to Main Content

 1751

-Christopher Gist, an agent of the Ohio Company, becomes the first white man known to have set foot on the Point—the juncture of the Ohio and Living rivers at what is now Covington.
+Christopher Gist, an agent of the Ohio Company, becomes the first white man known to have set foot on the Point—the juncture of the Ohio and Licking rivers at what is now Covington.

 1754-1763

-During the French & Indian (Seven Years) War between the British and the French, most Native American tribes align with the British in hopes that they will stem the tide of white migration west of the Alleghenies.
-At the end of the war, the Royal Proclamation of 1763 does forbid settlement west of the Appalachian crest.
-But the proclamation proves impossible to enforce in the face of increasing migration and Britain’s preoccupation with the rising tide of rebellion in its American colonies
+During the French and Indian (Seven Years) War between the British and the French, most Native American tribes aligned with the British in the hope that they would stem the tide of white migration west of the Alleghenies.
+At the end of the war, the Royal Proclamation of 1763 forbade settlement west of the Appalachian crest.
+But the proclamation proved impossible to enforce in the face of increasing migration and Britain’s preoccupation with the rising tide of rebellion in its American colonies

 1755